segmentio/stripe-charges/Readme.md

 });
 ```

-And the `charges` object lets you query information about this charge cohort.
+The resulting `charges` object lets you further learn manipulate the charges.

 #### Number of Charges

-You can query the total amount of charges returned:
+Get the number of charges returned:

 ```js
 charges.count();